Kenyanisch/Kenyanisch/README.md

-- 👋 Hi, I’m @Kenyanisch
+- 👋 Hi, I’m @Iva
-- 👀 I’m interested in Machine Learning, Cloud Computing and AI
+- 👀 I’m interested in Sustainable/Inclusive Tech, Machine Learning, Cloud Computing and an avid AI enthusiast
-- 🌱 I’m currently learning Python, C++
+- 🌱 I’m currently learning to code in Python, C++
-- 💞️ I’m looking to collaborate on building Arduino projects
+- 💞️ I’m looking to collaborate on building Arduino projects, Machine Learning tools using Tensorflow among others
 - 📫 You can reach me on https://www.linkedin.com/in/ivakaleanyonyi/

 <!---